 If you need to retain your recording for longer than 120 days:

-Transfer the recording to an enduring, shared location (such as a departmental network drive or OneDrive).
+Transfer the recording to an enduring, shared location (such as a departmental network drive or OneDrive for Business).
 Organize recordings into folders by type of meeting.
 Include the event/meeting name and date in the file/subfolder name so that the recording can be found, if needed, as well as identified for deletion once the appropriate retention period is up.
 Apply retention and delete recordings (at least) annually using the date information included in the file/folder name.

 Suggested file naming conventions include: